AvaLovelace1/speed-sketch/README.md

 **[Download (Mac + Windows)](https://github.com/AvaLovelace1/speed-sketch/releases/latest)**

+**NOTE FOR MAC USERS:** Mac may prevent the app from opening for the first time, as it is from an unidentified developer.
+To bypass this problem, right-click the app, select `Open`, and click `Open` on the dialog that pops up.

 **SpeedSketch** is a free app that allows you to create timed drawing sessions using photo references on your own computer—perfect for gesture studies, figure drawing practice, and the like.
 It was inspired by [GestureDrawing!](https://cubebrush.co/advanches/products/d9q6yq/gesturedrawing?q=gesturedrawing)